-Who: Fort Bend County Social Services (FBCSS) proposes to target all veterans, veteran spouses and surviving spouses of veterans who currently live within the geographic boundaries of Fort Bend County.
+Who: Fort Bend County Social Services (FBCSS) proposed to target all veterans, veteran spouses and surviving spouses of veterans who currently live within the geographic boundaries of Fort Bend County.

-What: FBCSS proposes to provide financial assistance to this target population, consistent with need and eligibility, to include rental assistance, utility assistance, transportation assistance, and childcare assistance will be provided for up to one month.
+What: FBCSS proposed to provide financial assistance to this target population, consistent with need and eligibility, to include rental assistance, utility assistance, transportation assistance and childcare assistance will be provided for up to one month.

-Where: Services will be provided at three already existing locations to include: West End location at 4520 Reading Road Ste.A-900, Rosenberg, Texas 77471, the East End location at 307 Texas Parkway Ste.
-235, Missouri City, Texas 77459, North End location at 22333 Grand Corner Dr., Katy, Texas 77494.
+Where: Services will be provided at three already existing locations to include: West End Location at 4520 Reading Road Ste.
+A-900, Rosenberg, Texas 77471, East End Location at 307 Texas Parkway Ste.
+235, Missouri City Texas 77459, North end Location at 22333 Grand Corner Dr., Katy Texas 77494.

-When: Services will be provided Monday through Friday from 8:00 am-5:00pm.
+When: Services will be provided Monday through Friday from 8:00-5:00pm.